Scottish Arthroplasty Project

 About this release

-This release by Public Health Scotland (PHS) presents data on the number of arthroplasty (joint replacement) operations in Scotland between 2001 and 2022 and on the frequency of complications such as infection or revision surgery following hip and knee replacements.
+The Scottish Arthroplasty Project (SAP) was set up to improve care for patients who have joint replacement surgery (arthroplasty).
+This annual release by Public Health Scotland (PHS) presents data on the number of arthroplasty operations in Scotland that took place between 2001 and 2024 and on the frequency of complications, such as infection or revision surgery.

 Main points